jonas-is-coding/mira-auth/README.md

    export const mira = new Mira();
    ```

-   You can then use this instance throughout your application.
+   Use this instance throughout your application.

 ## Usage

 ### Creating and Managing Sessions

-Import the **Mira** instance and use the following methods:

-- **`createSession(userId: string)`**: Creates a JWT token for the specified user.
+- **`createSession(userId: string, email?: string, role?: string)`**: Creates a JWT token for the specified user.

   ```typescript
   import { mira } from '@/lib/mira';